ninathedev/placemc/README.md

 - disallowing item drops from falling blocks and from players
 - hides others players (hopefully)
 - reload the config (yay!)

-## todo
 - actually implement the place :)
 - add blocks that cant be placed or broke

+## todo
-- add a command to copy the canvas, then only allow players to break blocks (no more placing)
+- add a command to copy the canvas, then only allow players to break blocks (breakonlymode already implemented; copying is still the future)